Skip to navigation Skip to content

 Where an organisation:

-• has questions about information contained in their Group Payment schedule, the Service Officer should attempt to answer the query
+• has questions about information contained in their group payment schedule, the Service Officer should try to answer the query

 • has an issue with their online account or viewing their schedule, tell the organisation to contact the National Business Gateway by phone for further investigation and action